Subscribe to get access

 There’s a chance you’ll be more physically active when you choose sustainability.
 If you drive your car less often to reduce carbon emissions, you’ll have to walk or bike.
 This effort ensures you prioritize your physical wellness and improve your health.
 It’s helpful when you need to boost your vitamin D intake, too.

 Projects like picking up litter outside and building a backyard garden also promote exercise while you support sustainability.
 If you spend any time outdoors, you’re likely being more eco-friendly as a result.
 Try to think about other ideas that promote physical activity and support the planet so that you can stay healthy.

 Have you ever spent a weekend in nature and came back home more refreshed?
 Those who spend more time outdoors can enjoy mental health benefits.
-Therefore, when you build a backyard garden or take a walk to work, you should feel less anxious and stressed — and that’s all while you reduce your carbon footprint.
+Therefore, according to a naturopathic doctor in Phoenix, when you build a backyard garden or take a walk to work, you should feel less anxious and stressed — and that’s all while you reduce your carbon footprint.

 It’s evident that green choices themselves make you happier, too.
 These actions give you purpose.
 After all, your decisions can lead to better lives for other people.
 It’s always helpful to partake in activities that have positive impacts.
 Additionally, you’ll learn to lead a more mindful life.